 Serena Williams Autographed Memorabilia Buying Guide

 Below you will find an example of what maria Sharapova's authentic signature looks like.
 This can be used as a first point of reference for determining the legitimacy of autograph memorabilia, but is not a substitute for having your items authenticated by a well-respected professional autograph authentication company.
 Some of the trusted sources within the sports memorabilia market include the following companies: PSA, JSA, Steiner, Ace Authentic and Tristar.
-Click on any of the images below to view full size photos.
+Click on any of the images below to view full-size photos.

 Serena Williams Cut Signature Exemplars

 Serena Williams Key Signature Attributes: An authentic Serena Williams signature autograph will exhibit several distinguishing characteristics.
-Tennis player's signatures typically vary depending on the item signed.
-The most significant difference being present on tennis balls which are notoriously difficult to sign as compared to flat items. additionally, Serena's signature has varied over time making authentication difficult.
+Tennis players' signatures typically vary depending on the item signed.
+The most significant difference is present on tennis balls which are notoriously difficult to sign as compared to flat items. additionally, Serena's signature has varied over time making authentication difficult.
 Here are some characteristics to look for regardless of the item or time period in which she signed.

-- The "S", regardless of the style written, is over-sized in comparison to the rest of the letters.
+- The "S", regardless of the style written, is oversized in comparison to the rest of the letters.

 - The last name is usually absent.